gestimation/cif/README.md

 ## Example 2.
 Survival analysis

-The second example is time to first event analysis (outcome.type=‘SURVIVAL’) to estimate the effects on the risk of diabetic retinopathy or macrovascular complications at 8 years.
+The second example is time to first event analysis (`outcome.type='SURVIVAL'`) to estimate the effect on the risk of diabetic retinopathy or macrovascular complications at 8 years.
+Dependent censoring is adjusted by stratified IPCW method (`strata='strata'`).
 Estimates other than the effects of exposure (e.g. intercept) are suppressed when `report.nuisance.parameter` is not specified.

 ``` r
 data(diabetes.complications)